BWW Industry Interview: Mobilizing the Revolution - Behind the Creation of the HAMILTON App

 How long ago did that process begin?

-I think we started bouncing ideas around at the beginning of the year.
-Then the actual development of the app... we started working with Posse- a New York-based app development company.
-That started toward the end of April or early May.
+We started bouncing ideas around at the beginning of the year.
+In May, we hired the NYC based app-development company Posse to join us in its creation.
 The development process was about three months total when we actually dug into it.

 How did you find Posse?

-Once Jeffrey and I brainstormed and came up with the road map, my team interviewed five or six different companies about potentially working together.
-Posse had worked previously with George Takei to create his sticker app.
-Being able to have a personal reference, being able to call those guys and ask about their experience working with them, it became clear that they were going to be the most effective team to work with us in order to accomplish what we wanted to do.
+Once Jeffrey and I brainstormed and came up with the road map, my team met with five or six different companies about potentially collaborating.
+Posse had worked previously with George Takei to create his sticker app, and it became clear that they were going to be the most effective team to work with us in order to accomplish what we wanted to do.

 A lot of the other companies expressed apprehension, specifically about the lottery.
 Because that was the most important thing for us, we needed to find someone who could handle that.
-The other thing that was really cool about them that they expressed was that they were part of the Google developer program.
-So they had inside access into the Google world, which is how the beginning of the conversation started when we were deciding whether or not we wanted to use Flutter- the technology we built the app on.
+Another determining factor was that Posse was part of the Google developer program.
+So they had inside access into the Google world, which led to us being the preeminent brand to utilize the new Flutter technology to build cross-platform code for both iOS and Android phones.

 Did the cast or the show's creative team weigh in at all?
 Did they react to it?

 Tommy [Kail] and Lin[-Manuel Miranda] were involved with the process.
 We were showing them as we were building mockups of what this thing was going to look like.
-They were really involved in reviewing that and giving feedback and helping us guide that.
+They were really involved in reviewing that and giving feedback and helping us think about the best ways to engage fans.
 We had a pretty aggressive timeline beginning in May for a hard deadline of August 11th.
-As we were thinking about this, they helped us decided what was most important, like, "Let's focus on this first and then these other features can come after."
+Their responses to early wire frames helped guide our priority list when we started fleshing out our road map.

 Were you expecting the giant number of downloads?

-I would say that Hamilton consistently blows me away, even after all this time at the level of passion and response that we get from our community.
-So, no. Before the app had launched, my lofty goal was that we'd hit 100,000 downloads in the first week.
-We were three hours in and closing in on that pretty quickly... so that was the moment when I was like, "Oh, this thing is going to be much bigger than I anticipated!"
+Hamilton consistently blows me away, even after all this time, when looking at the level of passion and response that we get from our community.
+Before the app had launched, my lofty internal goal was that we'd hit 100,000 downloads in the first few days.
+When we surpassed that in less than 4 hours, I knew it was going to be a massive response.

 What can you tell us about the road map for some of these additional features that keep being teased?
 Like augmented reality and stuff...